Peter Sellars: Career

+Later career

 Sellars was the librettist for the opera Doctor Atomic composed by John Adams.

-In August 2006, he directed a staged performance of Mozart's unfinished opera Zaide as part of the Mostly Mozart Festival at Lincoln Center in New York.
-Pre-concert discussions were about contemporary slavery and the prospect of abolishing it, as well as Mozart's egalitarianism and opposition to slavery.
-In late 2006, Sellars organized the New Crowned Hope Festival in Vienna, Austria as Artistic Director (the festival was part of Vienna Mozart Year 2006).
-He directed the premieres of Saariaho's oratorio La Passion de Simone and Adams's most recent opera, A Flowering Tree, also in Vienna.
+In August 2006, he directed a staged performance of Wolfgang Amadeus Mozart's unfinished opera Zaide as part of the Mostly Mozart Festival at Lincoln Center in New York.
+In late 2006, Sellars organized the New Crowned Hope Festival in Vienna, Austria as artistic director (the festival was part of Vienna Mozart Year 2006).
+He directed the premieres of Kaija Saariaho's oratorio La Passion de Simone and Adams's opera A Flowering Tree, also in Vienna.

-In 2007, Sellars delivered the "State of Cinema" address at the 50th San Francisco International Film Festival on April 29.
-He introduced the screenings of Mahamat Saleh Haroun's Daratt and Garin Nugroho's Opera Jawa, two of the New Crowned Hope films.
-The festival also screened Jon Else's documentary, Wonders Are Many, which features an account of Adams's and Sellars's creation of the first San Francisco production of Doctor Atomic.
+On April 29, 2007, Sellars delivered the "State of Cinema" address at the 50th San Francisco International Film Festival.
+He introduced the screenings of Mahamat-Saleh Haroun's Dry Season (Daratt) and Garin Nugroho's Opera Jawa, two of the New Crowned Hope films.
+The festival also screened Jon H. Else's documentary Wonders Are Many, which features an account of Adams's and Sellars's creation of the first San Francisco production of Doctor Atomic.
 An extensive commentary by Sellars is included in the 2007 DVD of Grigori Kozintsev's King Lear by Facets Video.

 In early 2009, Sellars co-curated a contemporary art exhibition of work by Ethiopian artist Elias Simé at the Santa Monica Museum of Art, a kunsthalle in Santa Monica, California.
 His Othello, starring Philip Seymour Hoffman as Iago, was produced in the Fall 2009 season at New York City's Public Theater.

-In 2011, Sellars directed a production of John Adams's opera Nixon in China for New York's Metropolitan Opera.
-This was broadcast in many theaters around the world in HD on February 12.
-During a backstage interview in the first intermission, Sellars referred to the fall of President Hosni Mubarak, which took place in Cairo on the previous day, comparing it to the momentous time when President Richard Nixon first met with Mao Tse-tung in Peking, opening diplomatic and trade relations between the United States and the People's Republic of China.
-In Summer 2011 he directed the opera Griselda at the Santa Fe Opera in Santa Fe, New Mexico.